f00b4r0/simple_pushota/README.md

 Errors are reported to the HTTP client via response headers, using standard HTTP response codes.

+The component has the following approximate stack requirements:

-The component needs approximately 2340 bytes of stack for its operation (on ESP8266 with stack smashing protection disabled).
+* 2340 bytes on ESP8266 with stack smashing protection disabled.
+* 2800 bytes on ESP32 with stack smashing protection disabled.

+Your mileage may vary.

 ### Flashing OTA